-Our priority at the Missoula Family Housing Center is to move homeless families into permanent housing as quickly as possible.
+Our priority at the Missoula Family Housing Center is to move families into permanent housing as quickly as possible.
 The YWCA Rapid Re-Housing Program offers funding for security deposits and rental assistance for up to one year.
 YWCA case managers work with participants to locate available rentals, communicate with landlords, and address housing barriers.

 To learn more about Rapid Re-Housing, please call (406) 543-6691.

-This 18-month program helps homeless survivors of domestic violence with children work toward self-sufficiency and independence.
+This 18-month program helps unhoused survivors of domestic violence with children work toward self-sufficiency and independence.
 Participants in the program live in one- or two-bedroom apartments while they work with YWCA staff to develop life skills, heal from trauma, obtain permanent housing, and achieve economic security.

 To learn more about Transitional Housing, please call (406) 543-6691.